 We are required to seek this approval even though, pursuant to the terms of the Initial Indenture, we received approval at our 2017 annual meeting of stockholders held January 10, 2017, because we materially amended and supplemented the Notes and Warrants in January and May 2017, and under NASDAQ Marketplace Rules 5635((b), a new stockholder approval is required after any such material amendment and supplement.
 Therefore, pursuant to the terms of the Second Supplemental Indenture, we are again required to seek stockholder approval, prior to January 30, 2018 at an annual or special meeting, of the issuance of shares of common stock received pursuant to conversion of Notes and shares underlying Warrants.
 We are requesting in this Proposal 3 that our stockholders approve the issuance of the common stock issuable upon conversion of the Notes, including any Early Conversion Payment, and exercise of the Warrants, in accordance with NASDAQ Marketplace Rule 5635(d), and any resulting change of control, as defined in NASDAQ Marketplace Rule 5635(b), which may result from the issuance of the common stock.
-The issuance of the shares of common stock issuable upon conversion of the Notes, including any Early Conversion stock issuable upon conversion of the Notes, including any resulting change of control, as defined in NASDAQ Marketplace Rule 5635(b), which may result from the issuance of the common stock.
-The issuance of the shares of common stock issuable upon conversion of the Notes, including any Early Conversion stock issuable upon conversion of the Notes, including any Early Conversion of the shares of common stock issuable upon conversion of the Regulation D "safe harbor" provisions of the Securities Act.
+The issuance of the shares of common stock issuable upon conversion of the Notes, including any Early Conversion Payment, and exercise of the Warrants, are intended to be exempt from the registration requirements of the Securities Act pursuant to the Regulation D "safe harbor" provisions of the Securities Act.